ellelang/LRs/Vocabulary Grocery.md

  [V] (of a liquid, gas, etc.) to move gradually through a surface that has very small holes or spaces in it: Water had percolated down through the rocks. ◆ Nitrates may take 20 years to percolate through to the underground streams.
  [V] to gradually become known or spread through a group or society: It had percolated through to us that something interesting was about to happen. ◆ Changes percolate through gradually.
  [VN, V] to make coffee in a percolator; to be made in this way

  - feedlot
    a plot of land on which livestock are fattened for market

  - lump

  - commissioner
     the officer in charge of a department or bureau of the public service

+### 12/14/2018

+- closer to the soil / mother nature

+- emit :

+  release and produce (which usually has a negative cognition)

+- misleading:

+  gives wrong ideas, impression; biased, confusing, false, fraud.

+- what is the main method of cooking in your hometown? --> fry, bake, boil, steam, etc.

+- manure:

+  animal feces, excrement.

+- notion:

+  idea, thought

+- toxins:

+  a poisonous substance, especially one that is produced by bacteria in plants and animals

+- blister:

+  a swelling on the surface of the skin that is filled with liquid and is caused, for example, by rubbing or burning: e.g. These shoes have given me blisters on my heels./ OR allergy, a reaction to specific substance.

+- carcinogenic

+  likely to cause CANCER: the carcinogenic effects of some pesticides used on fruit.

+- breed out =  remove

+- eke out

+  If you eke out something, you make your supply of it last as long as possible.
+  Many workers can only eke out their redundancy money for about 10 weeks.

+- traits: attributes

+- be fond of doing sth.

+  If you are fond of something, you like it or you like doing it very much.
+  He was fond of marmalade.
+(Marmalade is a food made from oranges, lemons, or grapefruit that is similar to jam.
+It is eaten on bread or toast at breakfast.

+- puffer fish (fugu)

+  The fugu (河豚; 鰒; フグ) in Japanese, bogeo (복어) or bok (복) in Korean, and hétún (河豚; 河鲀) in Standard Modern Chinese[1] is a pufferfish, normally of the genus Takifugu, Lagocephalus, or Sphoeroides, or a porcupinefish of the genus Diodon, or a dish prepared from these fish.

+  Fugu can be lethally poisonous due to its tetrodotoxin; therefore, it must be carefully prepared to remove toxic parts and to avoid contaminating the meat.

+- trace

+  a mark, an object or a sign that shows that sb/sth existed or was present: ◆It's exciting to discover traces of earlier civilizations. ◆ Police searched the area but found no trace of the escaped prisoners. ◆ Years of living in England had eliminated all trace of her American accent. ◆ The ship had vanished without (a) trace.

+- ethics

+  Ethics are moral beliefs and rules about right and wrong.
+  Its members are bound by a rigid code of ethics which includes confidentiality.
+  Refugee workers said such action was a violation of medical ethics.

+- GM crops: genetically modified crops

+- supplementary

+  in addition to sth else in order to improve or complete it: supplementary information / income ◆ A supplementary reading list is attached.